simorgh1/s3-publisher/README.md

 For deploying the application in a new environment, you should package and publish the application to sam repository once, after that all subsequent build and deployments could be applied using related sam commands.

-Using publish.sh would validate the sam template, build and deploy it to the configured aws region.
-For the first deployment use up argument, so the missing lambda notification is configured.
+Using **deploy.sh** script, it would validate the sam template, build and deploy it to the configured aws region.
+It also adds the missing lambda notification.

 After deployment, please configure the environment variables for the authorizer and publish test artifacts lambda functions.